 We meet at Holyhead in time for the afternoon sailing to Dublin Port.
 Here we have arranged for your luggage to be transported north so that you can enjoy to the full the journey between the two capitals aboard The Enterprise Express.
 TRAVEL IS IN FIRST CLASS AND INCLUDES YOUR EVENING MEAL EN ROUTE.
 A short journey to Dunadry should see us settled in by about 21.45.

 Back to the station this morning for a rail journey from Antrim, via Belfast, to Lisburn – the finest surviving railway station in Northern Ireland.
-From here we are into Co Down to enjoy a couple of hours of scenic touring through the Mourne Mountains.
-The tour ends in Downpatrick where we find the inimitable Downpatrick and Co Down Railway.
+From here we are into Co Down and Downpatrick, where we find the inimitable Downpatrick and Co Down Railway.
 Special arrangements here will ensure we enjoy to the full the only standard (5’3”) gauge preserved railway in all Ireland.
 Our return journey to Antrim will be great fun because our day is not complete until we have visited Northern Ireland’s friendliest railway – Drumawhey Junction Miniature Railway – you will love it!

 Have we saved the best till last? – join us to find out as we head north by train to Portrush.
-From here our Antrim Coast Tour includes the Giant’s Causeway (a World Heritage Site), the reinstated Giant’s Causeway Tramway, the Bushmills Visitor Centre, and the scary Carrick-a-Rede Rope Bridge – optional of course!
+From here our Antrim Coast Tour includes the Giant’s Causeway (a World Heritage Site), the reinstated Giant’s Causeway Tramway and the Bushmills Visitor Centre, which includes a welcome dram!

 You will probably have been excited all week in anticipation of our return “Enterprise” to Dublin.
 Again, it is first class (of course), enjoying a full Irish Breakfast in real comfort as the scenery whizzes by.
-Back in Dublin with a little time to spare we will do something in Eire before catching the early afternoon boat back to Holyhead.
+Back in Dublin with a little time to spare we will do something in Eire before catching the early afternoon boat back to Holyhead and homeward bound trains.

 This quality 4-star hotel is built on the site of an ancient fort and is situated amid landscaped gardens.
 There is a pleasant restaurant, a lovely wood panelled bar, and the bedrooms are stylishly designed, spacious, and equipped with all the facilities you would expect from an international class hotel.
 It also benefits from a lift, ground floor rooms and a leisure centre with swimming pool, sauna, and steam room.